alexander-nichols/capstone-project/Data_Sheet.md

 **If consent was obtained, were the consenting individuals provided with a mechanism to revoke their consent in the future or for certain uses?** _If so, please provide a description, as well as a link or other access point to the mechanism (if appropriate)._ <br>
 Not known.

-**Has an analysis of the potential impact of the dataset and its use on data subjects (e.g., a data protection impact analysis) been conducted?** _If so, please provide a description of this analysis, including the outcomes, as well as a link or other access point to any supporting documentation._
+**Has an analysis of the potential impact of the dataset and its use on data subjects (e.g., a data protection impact analysis) been conducted?** _If so, please provide a description of this analysis, including the outcomes, as well as a link or other access point to any supporting documentation._ <br>
 Not known.

-**Any other comments?**
+**Any other comments?** <br>
 No.

 ## Preprocessing/cleaning/labelling